How adaptive party games work

 An adaptive party game can adjust the mix without making the controls complicated.
 It can rotate between table cards, single-player cards, pair cards, votes, rules, and challenges.
 It can also avoid showing the same kind of prompt too many times in a row.

 For example, if a group keeps skipping bold pair prompts, the game can move back toward table prompts.
-If the group keeps playing competitive challenges, those signals can shape what comes next.
+If the group keeps playing competitive challenges, those choices can shape what comes next.

 How does Party Cards use the swipe loop?

 Party Cards keeps the visible game simple: read the card, play or skip it, then swipe.
-Behind that flow, the game brain can account for card tier, target type, recent cards, selected packs, and how the group has responded.
+Behind that flow, the intelligent game engine considers how bold a card is, who it is for, recent cards, selected packs, and how the group has responded.

 Why are played and skipped cards better than ratings?

 Ratings interrupt the party.
-Swipes already happen as part of play, so they are a cleaner signal.
-A right swipe means the group used the card.
+Swipes already happen as part of play, so the group does not need to stop and explain every choice.
+A right swipe means the group played the card.
 A left swipe means the card was not right for that moment.
-The group does not need to stop and explain why.

 Does adaptive mean unpredictable?